Bimsara-Janakantha/Local-RISCV-Development-Environment/src/04. Measuring Cycle Count/README.md

 > ⚠️ This saves 31 registers (`x1–x31`).
 In practice, only callee-saved (`x8–x15`, `x28–x31`) need saving in many ABIs—but for full context switch, we save all.

-> ⚠️ Warnning: If the memory has meaningful data the program works well.
-If memory's resoration location contains garbage values, program will crash due to incomplete instructions (meaningless data).
+> ⚠️ Warning: If the memory contains meaningful data, the program will work correctly.
+However, if the memory’s restoration location contains garbage values, the program will crash due to incomplete or invalid instructions.
 ---

 #### 3. main_bare.c